Dariasteam/JSON-cpp/docs/manual_doc.md

 };

 ```
-Serialization occurs starting from the base class to derived
+- Serialization occurs starting from the base class to derived

-You **cannot** mix vector-like and hash-like modes.
+- You **cannot** mix vector-like and hash-like modes.
 The used in base class must be used for derived ones.

+For this example, we have a base serializable class 'A' which has an integer as parameter and a derived class 'B'
+which has a string parameter.
+As the 'A' parameters **and the serializable macros** are declared protected,
+to serialize 'B' implies to serialize its 'A' parameters

 #### json file, "file.json"
 ```